-->

 Now this play is farcical one in nature, involving a country house tendered to by a doddery old housekeeper – an estate agent and his new beau – the owners of the house suddenly returning home unawares – and an inept burglar trying to steal items from said house.

-However, by the time they all reach Miami Beach... errr... the times they are a changing?
+However, by the time they all reach Miami Beach... errr... the times they are a changing.
 Garry suspects Dotty is cheating on him with Freddy.
 Lloyd tries to patch things up with Brook, even though he has had a fling with Poppy.
 And Sheldon is forever chasing the bottle.

 Granted, the play does play out, but not without numerous instances that interrupt this performance, such as the backstage fighting – the pranks that the cast plays on each other on stage – and the revelation that Poppy is pregnant with Lloyd's child.

 Ha!
 And if you thought things couldn't get any worse than that, when they eventually move on to Cleveland, things do!
-Cues are missed – lines are mumbles – and overall the whole production is one half improvisation, and one half battlefield.
+Cues are missed – lines are mumbles – and overall the whole production is one-half improvisation and one-half battlefield.

 Can things get any worse you might wonder?
 Well?
 Finally, there is New York – and a stage on Broadway – where miracles do happen you know.